How to Prep for the Weekend Visitor

 Key Takeaways:

-- Create a FAQ of questions that often get asked during show rounds, and note down the answers that you would like your staff members to give.
+• Create an FAQ of questions that often get asked during show rounds, and note down the answers that you would like your staff members to give.
 This could be really helpful to your elected staff members as they have something to refer to should they get asked a difficult question.

-- It may help your staff members to do a few practise rounds before jumping into the deep end as this will give them confidence and allow you to give them pointers for improvement.
+• It may help your staff members to do a few practice rounds before jumping into the deep end as this will give them confidence and allow you to give them pointers for improvement.

 3. Ensure that there is a good communication system in place & make sure you put visits in the diary!

-There's nothing worse than a care seeker showing up to a care home having scheduled a visit in advance, only to find that staff members don't appear to be expecting them.
-First impressions count and this display of disorganisation could cost a potential resident!
+There's nothing worse than a care seeker showing up at a care home that they have scheduled a visit to, only to find that staff members don't appear to be expecting them.
+First impressions count, and this display of disorganisation could cost a potential resident!

 Key Takeaways: